 Applying is easy!
 We have an open-admission policy, which means if you have a high school diploma or its equivalent, you’re in and we can’t wait to see you in the halls.

-Here's what you need to know to apply for admission:
+Here's what you need to know to apply for admission and register for classes:

 - You can apply any time during the year.

 - First thing you need to do is complete an Application for Admission.

 - It may have been a while since you've attended school, but arrange to have your official transcripts from EACH institution you've attended sent to our Enrollment Services Department.
 Credits for courses with passing grades may be accepted at the registrar's discretion.
 You will also want to complete a Request for Evaluation and submit that to Enrollment Services as well.

 If you took the ACT within the past two years ...

 ACT PLACEMENT SCORE INFORMATION: If you received at least the minimum score on the ACT sub-tests listed below, yay – you are NOT required to take the Academic Skills Assessment!

 - E-ACT 21 = ENG 101 – English Composition I